khulekanishibe/khulekanishibe/README.md

 ---

 ## 🚀 About Me
-I'm Khule, a second-year **BCom in Information & Technology Management** student at **MANCOSA**.
+A Third-Year **BCom in Information & Technology Management** student at **MANCOSA**.
 I’m passionate about connecting business and technology, while building skills that bridge academic knowledge with real-world applications.

 - 🌍 Based in South Africa
 - 🎓 Currently studying **Database Design, Advanced Business Statistics, and IT Management**
 - 🌱 Exploring a personal roadmap that ties my degree to **web dev, databases, and cybersecurity fundamentals**
 - 💼 Experienced in **SAP Financial Accounting, IT support, and Microsoft Office**
-- ⚡ Fun fact: I enjoy strategy games like **poker**—applying logic to both code and cards!
+- ⚡ Fun fact:Gamer/Binger/Reader

 ---